 Today, Saanichton is a bustling village with shops, restaurants and other businesses at its heart, surrounded by single family and townhome residences, which are in turn surrounded largely by agricultural land, parks and rural properties.

-Saanichton is also home to the Saanich Pioneer Society’s Log Cabin Museum, where you can peruse collections from local pioneer families as well as First Nations artifacts.
-The popular Saanich Fall Fair, an historical agricultural event, used to take place very near the village, but has since relocated to a larger property on Stelly’s X Road.
+Saanichton is home to The Saanich Peninsula Hospital, the Saanich Pioneer Society’s Log Cabin Museum, and the popular Saanich Fall Fair, a historical agricultural event which has since relocated to a larger property on Stelly’s X Road.